RSZ-Nld/VFO-1.8-Inch-Retro-scale/Readme.md

 Memory button is for the start Frequency on startup.

-V.1.1 now ou, got 20 Memory's with + and - buttons  on pcb
+V.1.1 now out, got 20 Memory's with + and - buttons  on pcb

 Store the startup Freq with the Encoder Switch